dotnet/msbuild/documentation/specs/proposed/BuildCheck-net10-polishing.md

 * MSBuild team has a venue to evangelise best practices for the build.
 * Customers have a tool to formalize and distribute their view of best practices.
-* MSBuild team can be improving builds perf and security via providing new Checks notyfying about problems.
+* MSBuild team can improving end-user build perf and security with high leverage by providing new Checks notifying about problems.

 ## Stakeholders